HathorNetwork/hathor-wallet-mobile/README.md

 If you need to open the Dev Menu on Android Studio Emulator, use `Ctrl + M` or run `adb shell input keyevent 82` in a terminal.

 Obs: To run on your device some configuration may need to be done (see [running on device](https://reactnative.dev/docs/running-on-device))

+#### Required resource

+The Firebase package uses the credentials of `google-services.json` to initialize the device in the FCM automatically.
+You should generate and install this resource in your Android Studio environment.
+Read [Generating Android credentials](https://rnfirebase.io/#generating-android-credentials).

 ### Run linter